 Home » Our Work

-To determine whether we are moving towards this future, the MPO uses a performance-based planning and programming (PBPP) process to measure the progress supported by its spending decisions.
+The MPO uses a performance-based planning and programming (PBPP) process to assess how its spending decisions support progress toward this vision.
 PBPP processes include three phases:

-- Program: Use the framework established in the planning phase to create a strategy for investing MPO funds.
+- Invest: Use the framework established in the planning phase to create a strategy for investing MPO funds.

 - Monitor and Evaluate: Review and report on the outcomes of MPO investment decisions with respect to performance measures and targets, and determine what framework or strategy adjustments are needed.

 This interactive dashboard tells the story of how the Boston region’s transportation system has changed over time.
-You can explore data on crashes, bridge and pavement condition, bicycle and pedestrian facilities, and congestion, as well as the characteristics of the people that use the system.
-Learn more about the individual towns where you live, work, and play, as well as the region as a whole.
+Explore data on crashes, bridge and pavement condition, bicycle and pedestrian facilities, and congestion, and the characteristics of the people who use the system.
+Learn more about the individual towns where you live and work, as well as the region as a whole.